Aluminum company says preferred site for new smelter is a region of Kentucky hit hard by job losses

 While many decisions remain, Beshear pointed to the importance of $500 million in federal support for the project.
 The funding is provided by DOE’s Industrial Demonstrations Program, and the governor thanked President Joe Biden, Energy Secretary Jennifer Granholm and others.

-“While we all recognize that it’s not a done deal and there is more work to come, a $500 million grant, if it is built in this region, is a pretty good place to start,” the governor said.
+“While we all recognize that it’s not a done deal and there is more work to come, a $500 million grant, if it is built in this region, is a pretty good place to start,” Beshear said.